Aberdeen road restrictions in place for tonight's Rod Stewart concert - Evening Express

 Road restrictions are in place for tonight’s Rod Stewart gig in Aberdeen.

-Exploration Drive in Bridge of Don will shut between its junction with the Technology Park roundabout and the car park to the east of the junction from noon until 11.59pm today.
+Exploration Drive in Bridge of Don is shut between its junction with the Technology Park roundabout and the car park to the east of the junction from noon until 11.59pm today.

 The original gig was cancelled on the day of the event due to bad weather.